ros2/rmw_connext/README.md

 is a new RMW implementation for RTI Connext DDS, which supersedes the one contained in this repository (`rmw_connext_cpp`).
-This new implementation was developed by RTI in collaboration with the ROS 2 community, and it resolves several performance issue that were present in the previous implementation.
+This new implementation was developed by RTI in collaboration with the ROS 2 community, and it resolves several performance issues that are present in this implementation.
 `rmw_connextdds` is already available in Rolling, and it will be included in future ROS 2 releases starting with Galactic.